 I offer all-inclusive elopement packages for couples who want to relax and let me handle absolutely everything, as well as options for couples who like a little bit of DIY!
 I’ll find the perfect place for you to exchange vows, recommend vendors, help you figure out travel and lodging, make a timeline, and more – personalizing each part of your elopement day to perfectly suit the two of you.
 And of course, I’ll be there to take the photos and document this once in a lifetime adventure.

 You aren’t like every other couple, and your wedding day shouldn’t be either!
 I’ll help you craft a day that’s true to you, authentic, and real, allowing you to immerse yourselves in the experience as you say your “I dos.”

 First, let’s be sure we’re talking about the same thing:

 The term ‘elopement’ has significantly different meaning than it held several decades ago.
-In 2020, elopement is where a couple opts to skip many of the elaborate wedding plans associated with traditional nuptials and instead preferring to slip away for a more intimate and private ceremony.
+Nowadays, elopement is where a couple opts to skip many of the elaborate wedding plans associated with traditional nuptials and instead preferring to slip away for a more intimate and private ceremony.